johnathanvman/F6/index.md

 					}
 				}
 				if(NegativeUnit != null){
-					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside AMAP."+choose(["","","","",""," My NEG says she misses the sunlight."," My NEG asks how much farther do we have to go?"," My NEG says shes starting to get scared!"," My NEG is jumping at the slightest noise."," My NEG says shes sticky from the slimy ground."," My NEG says she has a cobweb stuck to her."]))
+					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together, we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside AMAP."+choose(["","","","",""," My NEG says she misses the sunlight."," My NEG asks how much farther do we have to go?"," My NEG says shes starting to get scared!"," My NEG is jumping at the slightest noise."," My NEG says shes sticky from the slimy ground."," My NEG says she has a cobweb stuck to her."]))
 				}
 			}
 		}else if(map[party.y][party.x].name == "Crossroads"){